Kouklia: History

 From around 1200 BC, Palaepaphos was a major religious centre famous all over Cyprus, and throughout the Mediterranean.
 It also became a city and seat of power about which still little is known today.

 Paphos was also a kingdom and the city was capital of the region.

 When the last King of Palaepaphos, Nicocles, moved his capital at the end of the 4th century BC to the newly-founded Nea Paphos, some 16 km to the west, the old town retained some importance thanks to the continuation of the cult at the temple of Aphrodite.
 During the Roman period it became the centre of the newly established 'Koinon Kyprion', (the 'Confederation of the Cypriots'), which dealt with religious affairs, the cult of the Roman emperor and controlled the island's bronze coinage.

+Palaepaphos

+The landscape of the city of Palaepaphos became significantly clearer in 2025 when excavation revealed parts of the monumental acropolis walls with towers from the 4th–5th centuries BC.
+The city was centred on the Hadjiaptoullas plateau, 1 km east of the sanctuary of Aphrodite, where the site of the royal palace was identified in 2016, and a large storage and industrial complex of the Cypro-Classical period was also discovered by the University of Cyprus.